microsoft/WhatTheHack/xxx-RockPaperScissorsBoom/Coach/Solution-12.md

-# Challenge 12 - <Title of Challenge> - Coach's Guide
+# Challenge 12 - Tournament - Coach's Guide

 [< Previous Solution](./Solution-11.md) - **[Home](./README.md)**

 ## Notes & Guidance

-This is the only section you need to include.

-Use general non-bulleted text for the beginning of a solution area for this challenge

-- Then move into bullets
-  - And sub-bullets and even
-    - sub-sub-bullets

-Break things apart with more than one bullet list

-- Like this
-- One
-- Right
-- Here
+1. Have the students create individual bots and deploy them to Azure.

+1. Have the students test their bots against each other by adding their URLs to the **Competitors** tab.